Mental Preparation for Exams

 Practising the breathing, positive thinking and reflex points at calm times makes them much more easy to use when anxiety is felt, so dedicate 5 minutes once or twice a day to this.
 There are some wonderful Apps to help with this, try Calm , or if you have an Apple watch use Breathe.

 Relieve stress though exercise.
 Taking a walk, cycle or having a run releases endorphins and gets rid of some of that adrenalin that was needed to perform in an exam situation.
 Exercise makes us feel calmer and more positive and helps us sleep better too.
-Yoga is fabulous for relaxation.
+Yoga is fabulous for relaxation and mental preparation.
 Taking a break from studying for some exercise is really worthwhile.

 Sleeping well gives our brain and body a chance to rest and prepare for the next challenge.
 Adopt a calm bedtime routine to help promote a deep sleep, for example, have a relaxing bath, read a book, or snuggling up with a pet.